sashakarcz/gtarot/README.md

 go build -o gtarot
 ```

-Ifyou wish to add custom cards, make sure your cards/ folder contains images named like:
+If you wish to add custom cards, make sure your cards/ folder contains images named like:

 `major_arcana_fool.png`